forseo2k/advanced-url-shortener-py/README.md

 # advurl_shortner

 Python Library to help you short urls with advanced options.
-Multiple domains, visit statistics etc.
+Multiple domains, URL TTL, visit statistics etc.

 ## Features
 - Easy to use